 After you get your Access to Leeds offer, you will be asked to complete an online module which consists of two parts: study skills and a subject assignment.

 You must successfully complete both parts to be eligible for your Access to Leeds course offer.

 - Both parts are designed to help you prepare for study at university and are at an equivalent academic level to your year 13 studies.

-- The module is delivered online through Minerva, the University's Virtual Learning Environment, so you can complete it at your own pace.
-You can also access support through Minerva, including all the study resources you need and you can submit your assignments.
+- The module is delivered online through the University's Virtual Learning Environment, Minerva, so you can complete it at your own pace.
+Through Minerva, you can also access support, including all the study resources you need, and you can submit your assignments.

-Throughout the assignment you will receive guidance from a University tutor who will set and mark your work and provide feedback.
-Assignment titles are normally released in June and any workload can be managed around A-Level studies.
+When you are taking the assignment, you will receive guidance from a University tutor who will set and mark your work and provide feedback.
+Assignment titles are released in June and you will have approximately six weeks to complete the work.